burke-md/brainfuck/README.md

     - [ ] Handle output
     - [ ] Accepts code as string
     - [ ] Has  instruction pointer for array (len 30000)
-    - [ ] Has context pointer (slot in array to be modified/read/written)
+    - [ ] Has data pointer (slot in memory to be modified/read/written)

 - [ ] Creat Run func:
     - [ ] Moves pointer